Here you'll find everything you need to know about FIDM's student policies.

 |$850.00||Developmental Writing, plus books & supplies|

-Graduates of the summer, fall, winter, and spring quarters are encouraged to attend the formal graduation ceremony held in June in Los Angeles and San Francisco.
-With the exception of the Bachelor's degree programs, a $250.00 non-refundable cap and gown and graduation fee is applicable upon matriculation regardless of whether a student participates in the ceremony or not.
+Graduates of the summer, fall, winter, and spring quarters are encouraged to attend the formal graduation ceremony held in June.
+Each student will be charged a graduation fee regardless of whether a student participates in the ceremony or not.

 Any student receiving a 3.5 or higher cumulative grade point average graduates cum laude, a 3.8 or higher cumulative grade point average graduates magna cum laude, and a 3.95 or higher cumulative grade point average graduates summa cum laude.
 This is noted on the student's diploma.